harbor-xyz/axelar-test/README.md

 ## Overview

-Harbor has successfully cloned Axelar onto one of our Testnets.
-The `test/sample.test.ts` runs tests against this cloned Axelar bridge.
+Axelar is an available bridge to clone on Harbor's Testnet.
+The `test/sample.test.ts` runs tests against an already cloned Axelar bridge.
 The tests go over the following:

 - Checking if the Testnet exist
 - Checking if the Chains exist